 About Insurance Board

-Insurance Board is a nonprofit corporation established by the participating Conferences of the United Church of Christ.
+Learn about Insurance Board, a nonprofit corporation established by the participating Conferences of the United Church of Christ.

 Who We Are

-Insurance Board administers property insurance for churches and church liability insurance programs serving churches and related entities within the United Church of Christ, the Christian Church (Disciples of Christ), Presbyterian Church (USA), Reformed Church in America, Evangelical Lutheran Church in America, and the Alliance of Baptists.
+Insurance Board administers a property and liability insurance program serving churches and related entities within the United Church of Christ, the Christian Church (Disciples of Christ), the Presbyterian Church (USA), the Reformed Church in America, Evangelical Lutheran Church in America, and the Alliance of Baptists.

 Our Mission